Updated on November 2nd, 2022

 A North Dakota non-compete agreement is a contract used to restrict either the seller of the goodwill of a business or the departing partner(s) of an entity from carrying on similar business nearby.
 North Dakota law prohibits any agreement that restricts an individual from carrying out their profession, so unlike in most other states, a non-compete may not be used in an employee-employer arrangement.
 Instead, the agreement is used to protect the buyers of a business from any against the seller creating a like entity.

-Generally speaking, non-compete agreements are not enforceable as any agreement that restricts someone’s ability to carry out their profession, trade, or business.
+Generally speaking, non-compete agreements are not enforceable as any agreement that restricts someone’s ability to carry out their profession, trade, or business is void with the below exceptions.

 - Sale of the goodwill of a business.
 A non-compete agreement may be used when the buyer of a business wishes to protect their newly acquired company against competition from the selling party entering the same field.
 The contract may restrict the seller from carrying out similar business operations in a “reasonable geographic area and for a reasonable length of time.”